Attackers Exploit Critical LMDeploy SSRF Vulnerability Within 12 Hours of Advisory

 Active threat.
 The incident should still be treated as active until confirmed mitigation or patch adoption is verified.

 A high-severity Server-Side Request Forgery (SSRF) vulnerability in LMDeploy’s vision-language module (CVE-2026-33626) was actively exploited in the wild just 12 hours after its public disclosure.
-This article consolidates multiple source reports to provide a comprehensive analysis of the attack timeline, affected parties, and actionable steps to mitigate risk.
-We also cover the latest 2026 updates and practical guidance for securing systems against this rapidly weaponized flaw.
+We also cover the latest follow-up guidance and practical guidance for securing systems against this rapidly weaponized flaw.

 # Attackers Exploit Critical LMDeploy SSRF Vulnerability Within 12 Hours of Advisory